rohinibarla/gvp-2020/comm-log/README.md

 In case you missed the earlier messages, here is the list of the messages sent to students so far:
 [https://rohinibarla.github.io/gvp-2020/comm-log/](https://rohinibarla.github.io/gvp-2020/comm-log/)

-This get's updated as new messages are sent to students.
+This get's updated as new messages are sent to students. *People who are not able to join the WhatsApp group, follow this link for updates*.

 ---
 date:
 19/02/2020

 message:
-Good work done by
+Good work done by these students, check them

 *Mohit, IT-2*
 https://mohit-sanku.github.io/Remote-Jobs/mohit